-Marion Hansel‘s 11th feature film, La Tendresse, stars Olivier Gourmet and French actress Marilyne Canto.
-This road movie addresses a larger public than her previous work, Noir Océan: travelling from Brussels to the summits of the Alps, is a couple which has been separated for over fifteen years.
-Now they come together again to pick up their son, who has been hospitalized abroad after a severe ski accident.
-As time passes, the hard feelings following their love make place for something more vague … tenderness perhaps?
+Marion Hansel‘s 11th feature film, La Tendresse, reunites Olivier Gourmet and French actress Marilyne Canto.
+This road movie is aimed at an audience that is probably less purely cinephile than Ocean Black From Brussels to the top of the Alps, he takes a couple separated for fifteen years who meet again for two days to pick up their son who is hospitalized abroad after a serious skiing accident.
+Over time, the resentment that followed love gave way to a more diffuse feeling… tenderness?

-In addition to being well written and structured, both applications demonstrated a clear will to balance expenses between the Walloon and Brussels regions, which was very appreciated by the mixed economic fund.
+Well written and structured, these two dossiers are also distinguished by a willingness to balance their expenditure between the Walloon and Brussels regions, which was much appreciated by the board of directors of the mixed economic fund.